Let's look at the key reasons that are pushing Edwards Lifesciences Corporation (EW) to new highs

 Edwards Lifesciences Corporation (NYSE: EW) Trading Performance Indicators

-Take a look at Edwards Lifesciences Corporation’s (EW) current performance indicators.
-Last quarter, stock had a quick ratio of 2.60.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.82.
-Likewise, its price to free cash flow for the trailing twelve months is 45.81.
+Here are Edwards Lifesciences Corporation’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 2.60.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 11.07.
+Likewise, its price to free cash flow for the trailing twelve months is 46.88.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 2.31, a number that is poised to hit 0.62 in the next quarter and is forecasted to reach 2.71 in one year’s time.